Menu

 Related Biography: Christian McBride

-In 1962, Olympia Dukakis married Yugoslav-American actor Louis Zorich.
-They remained married until his death in January 2018.
-The couple had three kids together, named Christina, Peter, and Stefan.
+In 1962, Dukakis married Yugoslav-American actor Louis Zorich.
+The couple remained married until Zorich's death in January 2018 and had three children: Christina, Peter, and Stefan.

 Quick Facts